-There are no specific diversity and equalities implications as part of this report.
+There are no specific diversity or equalities implications as part of this report.

 A comprehensive Community and Equality Impact Assessment (CEIA) will be completed for any specific savings proposals developed to address future savings requirements and informed by consultation outcomes to feed into final decision making.
-The cumulative impact will also be closely monitored and reported to Members.
+The cumulative impact will also be monitored.